DrooHastings/weekend_chal_3/public/readme.md

 Allow user to create task
 Task stored in database
-Referesh DOM to show all tasks
+Refresh DOM to show all tasks
 Complete task option
   completed tasks should look different (div id) Whether a task is completed or not should be in DB (like active in Millie's project)